movie-clip/datoro/src/services/ai/README.md

 If you previously used OpenAI/Ollama API:
 1. Generate insights: `node scripts/generate-ai-insights.mjs {TICKERS}`
-2. Review generated JSON files in `public/ai-insights/`
+2. Review generated bundle in `public/ai-insights.json`
-3. Deploy with static files
+3. Deploy with bundle file
 4. No API keys or configuration needed!

 ## Best Practices